forsbergsskola-se/equip-and-attack-HarryTheHeath/README.md

 [<img src="https://i.ytimg.com/vi/t7TUS1UpD0s/maxresdefault.jpg" width="100%">](https://youtu.be/t7TUS1UpD0s)

-*note - Jump can't be used when attacking or emoting anymore.
+*update - Jump can't be used when attacking or emoting anymore.
 Jump attacks can still be triggered, but are also spam-protected*